1.3 Projects vs. Daily Operations

 | Duration | Temporary (with a defined start and end) | Ongoing (performed repeatedly) |

-| Nature of Work | Unique and variable | Standardized and repetitive |
+| Nature of Work | Unique and variable | Standardised and repetitive |

-| Metrics | Deliverables, deadlines, budget, and quality | Efficiency, volume, response time |
+| Metrics | Deliverables, deadlines, budget, quality | Efficiency, volume, response time |

-| Management Focus | Adaptability and achieving completion | Consistency and maintaining standards |
+| Management Focus | Adapt to change; reach completion | Consistency and maintaining standards |

 Why This Difference Matters